6 Useful Tips for Avoiding Vehicle Accidents

-With more drivers than ever on America’s roads, traffic accidents are on the rise.
+With more drivers than ever on America’s roads, vehicle accidents are on the rise.
 On the bright side, New Jersey traffic fatalities dropped sharply from 2017 to 2018.
-While it is impossible to know the direct cause of New Jersey’s improving fatality rate, the truth is that an aware, safety-minded driver (who remembers the following tips) is less likely to be involved in an accident.
+While it is impossible to know the direct cause of New Jersey’s improving fatality rate, the truth is that an aware, safety-minded driver (who remembers the following tips) is less likely to be involved in a car wreck.

 1. Limit Distractions